tapebysea/ANTI-AI-LICENSE/README.md

 # 🎏 OFCPL 1.0 🎏
 The OFCPL 1.0, or Open, Fair, Creative-Protective License 1.0 is a license applicable to software, art  and any other creative works.
-It is written to be permissive, open, and pragmatic, while protecting the copyrighted work from being used as training material for machine learning algorithms.
+It is written to be permissive, open, and pragmatic, while protecting the copyrighted work in the case it is used as training material for machine learning algorithms.
 Feel free to take and use it :)

 ![Yūdachi](https://github.com/user-attachments/assets/41422472-c6d2-49e4-9199-7fcfdf1e1f40)